elielsonsilvamck/kedro_pydeequ/README.md

-# kedro_pydeequ
+# Kedro Pydeequ Integration Hooks

 ## Overview

-This is your new Kedro project, which was generated using `Kedro 0.18.1`.
+This is your new Kedro project, which was generated using `Kedro 0.18.1` integrating PyDeequ Framework

 Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.